May 5, 2017

-- Greas the bowl and make sure all the dough is greased too, cover with plastic and let the dough rest to in a warm place for about an hour or until the dough doubles its volume.
+- Grease the bowl and make sure all the dough is greased too, cover with plastic and let the dough rest in a warm place for about an hour or until the dough doubles in volume.

-- Preheat the oven to 180°C / 360°F degrees with fan and place a baking paper on the pan you'll be baking the cinnamon rolls on.
+- Preheat the oven to 180°C / 360°F degrees with fan and place baking paper on the pan you'll be baking the cinnamon rolls on.

-- After the dough has risen, carefully ground the work surface and transfer the dough to it.
+- After the dough has risen, add flour to the work surface and transfer the dough to it.

-- Using a rolling pin, roll the dough into a large rectangular leaf 3 to 4 mm thick.
+- Using a rolling pin, roll the dough into a large rectangular leaf, about 3 to 4 mm thick.
 You can cut the dough with a pizza roll (or knife) into a rectangle shape.

-- Spread the melted butter evenly on the dough and than, spread the sugar and the cinnamon.
+- Melt the butter and then evenly spread it on the dough.
+Then spread the sugar and the cinnamon on the dough.

-- Bake for 18 minutes until they are brown.
+- Bake for 18 minutes or until they are brown.

 To pin the recipe for later click here